Get

 How to Introduce Your Dalmatian and Your Cat

-Introducing your Dalmatian and your cat is a crucial part of the process of integrating them in the same house.
+Introducing your Dalmatian and your cat is a crucial part of the process of integrating them into the same house.
 There are a number of steps you can take to ensure that the introduction goes smoothly.
-The introductory period can last anywhere from a couple of days to a couple of weeks.
-The goal is to let both your Dalmatian and your cat know that the other animal is present and that both are here to stay.
+The introductory period can last anywhere from a couple of days to a couple of weeks or more.
+The goal is to let both your Dalmatian and your cat know that the other animal is present and that both are here to stay while giving them both their own safe spaces.

 Here are some steps, tips, and tricks you can use to introduce your Dalmatian and your cat to give yourself the best shot of them getting along.